ja88a/feecollector-report/README.md

 The `FeeCollected` events are stored in a [MongoDB](https://mongodb.com/) database/cluster.
 [Typegoose](https://typegoose.github.io/typegoose/) is used, on top of the [Mongoose](https://mongoosejs.com/) ODM, as well as the [GrapeoffJS/kindagoose](https://github.com/GrapeoffJS/kindagoose) for the NestJS integration.

-The [NestJS](https://github.com/nestjs/nest) development framework is used as one of the main foundation of these backend modules.
+The [NestJS](https://github.com/nestjs/nest) development framework is used as one of the main foundation for developing the backend modules.

-The [Serverless](https://serverless.com/) framework/tooling is used for developing locally the events scraper and deploying the functions, for instance on AWS Lambda.
+The [Serverless](https://serverless.com/) framework/tooling is used for developing locally the events scraper and deploying the functions on AWS Lambda for instance.

+[Docker](https://docker.com) containers are used for packaging and for easily managing the composition of servers to run locally.

 ## Installation